-Applications are invited for Joint Japan/World Bank graduate funding opportunities Program (JJ/WBGSP) from Japan and developing countries students.
+Applications are invited for Joint Japan/World Bank Graduate Scholarships Program (JJ/WBGSP) from Japan and developing countries students.

 To apply for the program, applicants must hold a bachelor degree and must be a national of a World Bank member country eligible to borrow from the World Bank.